Invitation to Apply

 Child abuse and neglect is a significant public health concern in the United States and around the world.
-In 2016, there were over three million referrals for some form of child maltreatment.
-The scope of the problem, the harmful short and long term consequences, and the social and economic factors associated with child abuse and neglect make this a challenging area of research requiring exploration from multiple disciplines.
 Despite the complexity of child abuse and neglect, there is a lack of sufficient numbers of scholars trained to conduct research in this area.

 What is included?

-- Training on how to develop competitive application materials for a doctoral program, including a statement of purpose, CV/resumes, other writing samples, and how to identify academic mentors
+Information on how to develop competitive application materials for a doctoral program, including a statement of purpose, CV/resumes, other writing samples, and how to identify academic mentors.

-2) A 2-3 page statement of interest indicating why this summer institute will be beneficial to you, what work experience (if any) you have related to child abuse and neglect, and a brief discussion of your intended discipline of Ph.D. education and research plans related to child abuse and neglect.
+- A 2-3 page statement of interest indicating why this summer institute will be beneficial to you, what work experience (if any) you have related to child abuse and neglect/child and family well-being, and a brief discussion of your intended academic and research plans.

 Questions can be directed to: